HDLxGraph: Bridging Large Language Models and HDL Repositories via HDL Graph Databases: Preliminaries

 \subsection{Benchmarks/Datasets for LLM-aided Tasks}

 For HDL code generation benchmarks, RTLLM~\cite{lu2024rtllm} consists of 30 designs; and VerilogEval~\cite{liu2023verilogeval} presents an evaluation dataset consisting of 156 problems from HDLBits.
-For HDL code debugging benchmarks, LLM4SecHW \cite{LLM4SecHW} contains bug localization and repair test sets from the version control data in Github; RTLFixer \cite{tsai2023rtlfixer} introduces a Verilog syntax debugging dataset, derived from VerilogEval~\cite{liu2023verilogeval}; and CirFix \cite{cirfix} includes a bug repair benchmark with testbenches.
+For HDL code debugging benchmarks, LLM4SecHW \cite{LLM4SecHW} contains a repository-level bug localization and repair sets from the version control data in Github; RTLFixer \cite{tsai2023rtlfixer} introduces a Verilog syntax debugging dataset, derived from VerilogEval~\cite{liu2023verilogeval}; and CirFix \cite{cirfix} includes a repair benchmark with testbenches.

 No existing benchmark has been established for the HDL search, which is an essential step for downstream tasks such as generation and debugging.
 Therefore, we propose HDLSearch, the first benchmark for HDL code search, which derives query benchmark from real-world repository-level HDL projects.